ourresearch/openalex-docs/api-entities/publishers/search-publishers.md

   [https://api.openalex.org/publishers?search=springer](https://api.openalex.org/publishers?search=springer)

 {% hint style="info" %}
 You can read more about search [here](../../how-to-use-the-api/get-lists-of-entities/search-entities.md).
-It will show you how relevance score is calculated and how words are stemmed to improve search results.
+It will show you how relevance score is calculated, how words are stemmed to improve search results, and how to do complex boolean searches.
 {% endhint %}

 ## Search a specific field